bazelbuild/rules_android_ndk/README.md

 e.g. `--fat_apk_cpu=arm64-v8a` or `--fat_apk_cpu=arm64-v8a,x86`.

-These flags may also be added to the your project's `.bazelrc` file so that they don't have to be specified on the command line.
+These flags may also be added to your project's `.bazelrc` file so that they don't have to be specified on the command line.

 See the example in https://github.com/bazelbuild/rules_android_ndk/tree/main/examples/basic.